tsamantanis/titanic-data-challenges/README.md

 ### Agregate data

 Sometimes you'll want to know the total value of all the things.
-For example it might be important to know how much was spent on all fares.
+For example, it might be important to know how much was spent on all fares.
 Or count the number of passengers in each class.

 ```JavaScript
 const totalFares = data.reduce((acc, passenger) => {